 - For security reasons, Safe at Home staff will ask to speak with the participant prior to giving any information to the representative.

-- Safe at Home will provide the “contact” address to the financial institution that can be used in lieu of your residence address.
+- Safe at Home will provide an address to the financial institution that can be used in lieu of your residence address.

-- The “contact” address provided by Safe at Home to the financial institution cannot be used anywhere else.
+- The address provided by Safe at Home to the financial institution cannot be used for mail receipt.

-- By law Safe at Home is only required to forward mail received at your designated P.O.
-Box and service of process delivered to the Safe at Home Program.
+- By law Safe at Home is only required to forward mail received at your designated Safe at Home mailing address and service of process must be delivered to the Secretary of State's office address.

-- Mail sent from entities other than financial institutions to the “contact” address provided will be returned to sender.
+- Mail sent to the address provided will be returned to sender.